llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 ``export module module_name:partition_name;``.
 The ``partition_name`` should be unique within any given module.

-An module partition implementation unit is a module unit whose module declaration is ``module module_name:partition_name;``.
+An internal module partition unit is a module unit whose module declaration is ``module module_name:partition_name;``.
 The ``partition_name`` should be unique within any given module.